webex/webex-js-sdk/CONTRIBUTING.md

 #### Logs

 Please provide sufficient logging around the issue which you are reporting as this will help with our investigation.
+**DO NOT** include access tokens or other sensitive information.
+If you need to supply logs with sensitive information, supply them to developer support rather than posting them here; even when sending logs to developer support, **DO NOT** include access tokens.

 ## Contributing Code